tlee753/ship-detection/README.md

 # Ship Detection
-- Ship detection using scikit learn
+- Ship detection from satellite imagery using `tensorflow` and `mrcnn`
 - Code is modified from a medium article, dataset is from kaggle ship detection challenge, sources will be added when I have time

 ### Model